organix/uFork/docs/sponsor.md

-When an activity exhausts its Sponsored quota, the Sponsor is suspended and a message is sent to an Actor acting as the Controller for Sponsor.
+When an activity exhausts its Sponsored quota, the Sponsor is suspended and a message is sent to an Actor acting as the Controller for the Sponsor.
 This Event, naturally, must have a different Sponsor since the current Sponsor has exhausted its quota.
 All activity associated with the suspended Sponsor